deckhouse/virtualization/docs/USER_GUIDE.md

       - VM migration is supported only for non-local disks, the `type: Migratable` condition displays information about whether the VM can migrate or not.
     - Possible issues:
       - Incompatibility of processor instructions (when using host or host-passthrough processor types).
-      - Version differences between hypervisor cores.
+      - Difference in kernel versions on hypervisor nodes.
       - Not enough CPU or memory on eligible nodes.
       - Neumspace or project quotas have been exceeded.
     - Diagnostics: